squint-cljs/squint/README.md

 License
 =======

-ClavaScript is licensed under the EPL, the same as Clojure core and [Scriptjure](https://github.com/arohner/scriptjure).
+Squint is licensed under the EPL, the same as Clojure core and [Scriptjure](https://github.com/arohner/scriptjure).
 See epl-v10.html in the root directory for more information.